s-wigg/Rubber-Ducky-Chatbot/README.md

 3. In the command line type: `export SLACK_TOKEN="your-api-token"`
 4. Download and start running [ngrok](https://ngrok.com/).
 [Helpful ngrok tips](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html)
 5. Once you're running ngrok in a terminal window, copy and paste the forwarding URL into the [Slack Outgoing Webhooks page](https://api.slack.com/custom-integrations/outgoing-webhooks) on the 'outgoing webhook integration' line.
 6. On the Slack Outgoing Webhooks page, scroll down to the Integration Settings section.
 Select “#general” (or whatever channel(s) you want to use Ducky in) as the channel to listen on.
 Copy your ngrok Forwarding URL plus “/slack” into the URL(s) text box.
 Copy the generated Token.
 Scroll down and press the “Save Settings” button.
+If deploying on AWS (for example Elastic Beanstalk) include that link (plus "/slack") instead or in addition.
 7. In the command line type: `export SLACK_OUTGOING_WEBHOOK_SECRET='your-copied-token'`
-#8. # Visit the Google APIs Console <http://code.google.com/apis/console> to # get an API key for your own application.
+8. Visit the Google APIs Console <https://console.developers.google.com/apis> to get an API key for your own application.
+In the command line type: `export GOOGLE_API_KEY='your-copied-token'`
+9. Google Custom Search ID from https://cse.google.com/cse.
+When set the custom search engine will be used instead of Google Web Search.
+In the command line type: `export CSE_ID='your-copied-token'`
+10. If deploying on AWS, environment variables can be set through the Elastic Bean console instead.
-8. `pip install -r requirements.txt`
+11. `pip install -r requirements.txt`
-9. `flask run`
+12. `flask run`
-10. Invite Ducky into the channel(s) you designated on the Slack Outgoing Webhooks page.
+13. Invite Ducky into the channel(s) you designated on the Slack Outgoing Webhooks page.
 Ducky will respond to any message in that channel, so it's recommended to create a separate channel for those

 I recommend using a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) so that you are running in a clean environment.